Blog Post

 Unlike YouTube, movingimage offers its customers a suite of support services: from dedicated account managers to success managers, to support teams, to video experts.
 All are available at their customers’ disposal from the very beginning.

-CorporateTube: the Enterprise Alternative to YouTube
+CorporateTube: the enterprise alternative to YouTube

 Luckily, there is a business alternative to YouTube.
 Such is movingimage CorporateTube, a portal that offers companies and enterprises a YouTube-like video portal for effective internal and external corporate video communication.